Step One – the most often misquoted Step

 To substitute the dash in #4 above, the thought and the sentence – wouldn’t make sense.
 Or you could do it with the sentence preceding this one!
 Substitute the word "and" for the "dash" and it makes no sense.

-In our English language, when a hyphen is not used to break up a word, it is used to connect a thought or phrase.
+In our English language, when a hyphen (dash) is NOT used to break up a word, it is used to connect a thought or phrase.

 From American Heritage New Dictionary of Cultural Literacy, Third Edition — dash